adibarra/enchant-tweaker/README.md

 ### Loyal Void Tridents
 Normally tridents enchanted with Loyalty will be lost if thrown into the void.
 Enabling this tweak will allow those tridents to return to the player.

+### Multishot Piercing
+Normally you need to choose between having either Multishot or Piercing.
+Enabling this tweak allows both enchantments to coexist.

 ### No Soul Speed Backlash
 Normally boots will take damage when walking on soul sand with Soul Speed.
 Enabling this tweak will prevent your boots from taking damage from the enchantment.